 Alarm tone sounds and indicator lights blink if door is open for more than 3 minutes.
 To turn off Door Open Alarm, press "ALARM OFF" pad or close door.

-To disable the Door Open Alarm press "ACTIVATE CONTROLS", then press and hold the "ALARM OFF" pad for three seconds.
-A three tone confirmation will sound indicating the alarm has been disabled.
-To Re-enable the Door Open Alarm, repeat the procedure.
+To deactivate Door Open Alarm by pressing "ACTIVATE CONTROLS" pad and then press and hold "ALARM OFF" pad for three seconds.

 Door alarm delay can be adjusted in Program Mode B.

 High Temperature Alarm